ERGO NEXT Business Insurance Review: Fast Facts

 • Progressive: Commercial auto-focused businesses

-ERGO NEXT covers core business policies well, but relies on Progressive for commercial auto, where Progressive is the stronger standalone option
+ERGO NEXT covers core business policies well.
+For commercial auto, it routes through Progressive, which is the stronger standalone option for that coverage type.

 Depends (Progressive for auto, ERGO NEXT for bundled coverage)